uc-cdis/gen3.org/content/resources/user/access-data.md

 Each of these main tabs will have filters on the left-hand side, which can be used to filter the data displayed in the table.
 There may be an optional button on each tab to download the flattened metadata table as a JSON file.
 This button should download the table in its filtered state.
 To remove a filter, click "clear" on individual facets, and you can remove all filters by reloading the page.

-> Note: The main tabs in the Exploration Page, the available filters, and the properties listed in the data table are entirely customizable, and will be different for various Gen3 data commons.
+> Note: The main tabs in the Exploration Page, the available filters, and the properties listed in the data table are entirely customizable and will be different for various Gen3 data commons.

 If the table is a list of files, there should be a button for downloading a JSON file that serves as a manifest to use with the [gen3-client](/resources/user/gen3-client/) for [downloading multiple files](/resources/user/gen3-client/#5-provide-a-manifest-file-for-bulk-download).
-Otherwise, to download a file listed in the table, simply click on the GUID (globally unique identifier, or object_id), which should open a page with a download button.
+Otherwise, to download single a file listed in the table, simply click on the GUID (globally unique identifier, or object_id), which should open a page with a download button.

 > Note: Some data commons have security measures in place that limit what environments users can access data files.
 For example, users may be required to download and analyze data files in a protected environment, such as a virtual machines (VM) in a virtual private cloud (VPC) or in the built-in Gen3 Workspace, which is accessed by clicking on "Workspace" in the top navigation bar of the data commons website.
 For more information on the Workspace, see the [documentation on how to access and use the Gen3 Workspace](/resources/user/analyze-data).